IniaPM/Todo-App/README.md

 5. Created session maker.
 6. Created base which allows creation of each database model, as a base class can be inherited in future files.
 •	To be able to create a base, declarative_base needed to be imported from sqlalchemy.ext.declarative
-7. Initiated git repo inside FastAPI folder.
+7. Initiated git repo inside of the (parent) FastAPI folder.

 Models File